Bridging the design gap between the developed and developing worlds

 Water-smart: With access to water becoming more erratic and irregular as a result of climate change, it is important that our technologies are as efficient as possible with water.
 We strive for “more crop per drop.”

 We investigate ideas in a prototyping facility in Denver.
-But before anything is implemented in the field, it gets tested in one of our five technology centers: Bangladesh, Honduras, Burkina Faso, Nepal, and Mozambique.
+But before anything is implemented in the field, it gets tested in one of our technology centers in Bangladesh, Ethiopia, Honduras, Nepal, or Mozambique.
 In this way, iDE bridges the “design gap” between the developed and developing worlds.
 By seeing how a device performs in “real-world” conditions, we often discover issues that the designer had not anticipated.
 For example, a pump that was designed and tested only using filtered water will quickly become fouled and stop working when presented with water containing sediment and minerals.
 We identify issues like these and communicate the results to the broader iDE community and to external customers.
 Our engineers resolve these issues and identify how technology can be manufactured using locally available materials, so that local entrepreneurs can be the source.